RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/1-Adaptive Overview/1-Introduction/1-Introduction.md

 Introduction to what Adaptive Designer is:
 - What is it?
-- Why do it need it? / Why should I care?
+- Why is it useful